 Bikini Atoll Diving

 Bikini Atoll is one of the world's premier wreck diving destinations, featuring a fleet of sunken WWII warships including the USS Saratoga aircraft carrier.
 The nuclear testing site is now a UNESCO World Heritage Site and offers unparalleled diving experiences among massive wrecks in crystal-clear tropical waters.
-This is a bucket-list destination for experienced technical divers.
+This is a once-in-a-lifetime destination for experienced technical divers.

 Marshall Islands Capitol Building